sylvainemery/sylvainemery.github.io/_drafts/Installing Gentoo on an HP Folio 9470m laptop.md

 # Verify the webcam

-To test the webcam, use mplayer:
+To test the webcam, use mplayer (emerge it before):

 ```
 mplayer tv:// -tv driver=v4l2:device=/dev/video0